Do We Have Any Evidence of the Resurrection? A Critique of Skepticism and Proof

 Eyewitnesses can also be influenced by subconscious biases and influences.
 Sometimes eyewitnesses even lie about what they have seen.

-Because eyewitness testimony isn’t foolproof, we always compare eye witness testimony with other eye testimony and look for other evidence that will either corroborate or contradict the eyewitness testimony.
+Because eyewitness testimony isn’t foolproof, we always compare eye witness testimony with other evidence, including other eye witness testimony.
+Judges and juries weigh the credibility of the witnesses, and they look for evidence that corroborates or contradicts the eyewitness testimony.
+At the end, weigh the totality of the evidence to reach a verdict.

 Still, most cases are built on eyewitness testimony.
-A case can be built on the testimony of a single, good eyewitness, but multiple eyewitnesses is always better.
-The more eyewitnesses that agree with each other on key facts (they will never agree on all details), and the more evidence that corroborates that testimony, the stronger a case is.
+A case can be built on the testimony of a single, good eyewitness, but multiple eyewitnesses are always better.
+The more eyewitnesses that agree with each other on key facts, and the more evidence that corroborates that testimony, the stronger a case is.

-We see this principle at work in the narrative accounts contained in the Bible that we call the Gospels.
-The Bible expressly focuses on the testimony of eyewitnesses.
+The narrative accounts contained in the Bible that we call the Gospels keys in on eye witness testimony.
+The the biblical writings are expressly self-conscious of the eyewitness sources of the accounts.
 Following is a summary of the eyewitness testimony that runs throughout the New Testament.

 Continue reading “The Case for Jesus Christ Rests on the Evidence of Eyewitnesses”